den-materials/intro-mongoose/readme.md

 // Configuration
 mongoose.connect('mongodb://localhost/reminders');
 process.on('exit', function() { mongoose.disconnect() }); // Shutdown Mongoose correctly
-app.set("view engine", "ejs");  // sets view engine to handlebars app.use(bodyParser.json());  // allows for parameters in JSON and html app.use(bodyParser.urlencoded({extended:true}));
+app.set("view engine", "ejs");  // sets view engine to EJS app.use(bodyParser.json());  // allows for parameters in JSON and html app.use(bodyParser.urlencoded({extended:true}));
 app.use(express.static(__dirname + '/public'));  // looks for assets like stylesheets in a `public` folder